athousanddetails/athousanddetails/README.md

 <br>

-Creative Data Scientist with a strong background in customer experience and sales.
-Currently teaching Data Science and Machine Learning at 4Geeks Academy.
-Hands-on experience in Machine Learning (Python, Pandas, Scikit, Keras / TensorFlow) with a big curiosity of Deep Learning / LLM.
-Currently looking to join projects that focus in any area of Data Science / Machine Learning where I can contribute with my expertise and problem-solving attitude.
+Passionate and skilled Data Scientist with a knack for driving insightful conclusions from diverse datasets and leveraging Python programming for precise solutions.
+Familiar with Jupyter notebooks and committed to meticulous code documentation.
+Adept at collaborating with peers, advocating for code integrity, and unifying data from varied sources.
+Proven aptitude in solving complex Python challenges, and a strong foundation in mathematical reasoning.
+Fluent in English, seeking to contribute to pioneering tech ventures, and eager to grow professionally in a remote, global setting.
+Currently working as Data Scientist and Teacher Assistant at 4Geeks Academy

 <div align="center">